 - a publicly-owned pensions dashboard service.

 Lords second reading: Tuesday 28 January

 Baroness Stedman-Scott (Conservative), Parliamentary Under Secretary at the Department for Work and Pensions, opened the debate and responded on behalf of the government.

 Pension Schemes Bill summary

-This bill will aim to:
+This bill aims to:

 - establish a framework for setting up, operating and regulating collective money purchase schemes in the UK

 - confer new powers to the Pensions Regulator in order to respond earlier when employers put the viability of their pension schemes at risk